-Again, as with everything online, security and privacy is always important.
+Again, as with everything online, security and privacy are always important.
 Ledger has recently been subject to a cyber attack and data that was compromised included personal customer information.
 While their database was breached, their device security is still excellent, remember no one is immune from database hacking.

-We suggest adding an extra layer of protection by sending your cold wallet to a place of work rather than a home address, using a non traceable email and name will also provide additional protection.
+We suggest adding an extra layer of protection by sending your cold wallet to a place of work rather than a home address, using a non-traceable email and name will also provide additional protection.

 Wallets can only do so much in terms of security so whichever type of wallet you use, it’s essential to keep your private key safe and secret.
 Your private key is needed to access your wallet.
 Lose it, and you lose your Bitcoin.

 Bitcoin scams to look out for

 Bitcoin itself isn’t a scam, but every financial system has its share of scam attempts.
 For this reason, it’s important to do your own research before you buy from an exchange or invest in a Bitcoin project.

 Here are some common bitcoin scams to keep an eye out for:

 Fake exchange websites will entice you with very low fees or bonuses for high deposits.
 They take your payment but won’t give you Bitcoin in return.
 Scam exchange websites can look very convincing, so it’s best to choose only long-established exchanges and check independent reviews to confirm they’re reputable.